victorjoh/twinpin/README.md

 The entry point is found in [Main].
 [Main] contains all the IO, in fact all side effects of twinpin are limited to [Main] only.
 [Main] communicates with [Game], which is responsible for updating the game state given some user input.
 Below is the complete module dependency graph.
+Edges implied by transitivity are not shown, the image would be too cluttered otherwise.

 ![twinpin module dependencies](doc/module-dependencies.svg)

 Below [Game] in the graph are:
-* [Match], which manages interations between all objects in a match
+* [Match], which manages interations between all objects in a match.
+* [Menu], which can draw a pause menu that can be used to quit the game.
 * [Player], which updates a player's state.
 A player is represented by a circle visually.
 Given the trigger input a player will fire a shot.
 * [Shot], which updates a shot's state.
 A shot is represented by a circle visually.
 * [Circle], which contains most of the physics.
 It updates a circle's position given a velocity.
+* [Visual], which contains convenience functions for moving from memory representations to drawable images
 * [Space], which contains the basic data types and geometric functions.

 ### How to generate graph